General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 French and English are the official languages, although French is more commonly spoken and is the language of business.
 There are also numerous other African dialects.

 Travellers to Cameroon do not have to pay duty on 400 cigarettes or 50 cigars or 5 packs tobacco; 1 bottle of alcohol; and 5 bottles perfume.
-Entry to the country with sporting guns has to be accompanied by a license.
+Entry to the country with sporting guns requires a licence.

 Electrical current is 220 volts, 50Hz.
 Round two-pin attachment plugs are in use.